|

 Required: true

-The target import identifier; for example, #hash
+The target import identifier; for example, #hash or #hash/md5.

 Options

-are used to assemble a list of conditions that should be activated while resolving your
+Collectively, the options are used to assemble a list of conditions that should be activated while resolving your